NazarPashazade/express-winston-logger/README.md

 ---

-## What This Package Does
+## 🔹 Why Use This Library

+This library provides a **ready-to-use logging solution** for Express applications.

+So you don’t have to deal with configuring **Winston, Elasticsearch, HTTP request logging, requestId injection, or sensitive data sanitization** manually.

+It gives you a **centralized, type-safe, and configurable logger** out of the box.

+### Benefits:

 - Provides a **centralized logger** for your Node.js services.

 - Integrates with **Elasticsearch** to store logs in a structured format.

-- Allows **Sanitization** of sensitive fields (like password, token, email) in logs, with customizable fields.
+- Allows **Sanitization** of sensitive fields (like password, token) in logs, with customizable fields.

 - Returns a ready-to-use `logger` instance for application logging.

 - Supports automatic **RequestId injection** to correlate logs per request.

 - Written in **TypeScript** for full type safety and better IDE support.

+- Configurable log levels, service name, and **Elasticsearch integration**.

 - Supports **console logging** with colored output.